Binghamton-University-Table-Tennis/website/README.md

-# Binghamton University Table Tennis Club Website
+# Table Tennis Club Website Template
 Our website provides the following information to all users:
 - A ladder that organizes users based on the USATT rating system
 - Player information (wins, losses, match history)